Achieve Your Dream Body: Setting Realistic Weight Loss Goals For Success

-If you've come to the decision that you want to lose some weight, the next step is determining how much weight you should lose.
-Because so many people begin diets and lose hope quickly, you'll want to make sure your diet and goals are realistic.
+Once you've decided that you want to lose some weight, the next step is to decide how much you want to lose.
+Because so many people start diets and quickly lose hope, you'll want to make sure your diet and goals are realistic.

 Every person is different, and while weighing 100 pounds might be ideal for your friend, it is probably not ideal for you.
 You don’t want to lose too much weight, you should simply want to be at your ideal weight and aim for realistic weight loss goals.

-In order to determine your ideal weight, using the Body Mass Index is a good way to start.
+To find your ideal weight, the Body Mass Index is a good place to start.
 This looks at a person's weight in relation to their height.
-No matter your height, if you're under 18.5, then you're underweight.
-So no one should be aiming for a BMI under 18.5.
+Whatever your height, if you're under 18.5, you're underweight.
+So no one should aim for a BMI below 18.5.

-A healthy weight is known between 18.5-24.9, so any of these is safe for a goal.
+A healthy weight is known to be between 18.5 and 24.9, so any of these is a safe target.
 The taller you are, the higher your BMI can be.
 But if your BMI is between 25-29.9, you're considered overweight.
-If it is 30 or more, then you're obese.
-Charts determining your ideal BMI in regards to your weight are available online and in health stores or gyms.
+If it's 30 or more, you're obese.
+Charts to determine your ideal BMI for your age and gender are available online and in health stores or gyms.

-Similarly, you'll want to make sure you are aiming for a BMI that is realistic to your age.
-You may have had 18.5 BMI when you were 18, but if you're 40 and looking to have that again, you might be out of luck.
-Our metabolisms change as we get older, so you'll want to always take that into account when realizing weight loss goals.
+Similarly, you'll want to make sure you're aiming for a realistic BMI for your age.
+You may have had a BMI of 18.5 when you were 18, but if you're 40 and trying to get back to that, you may be out of luck.
+Our metabolism changes as we get older, so you'll always want to take this into account when setting weight loss goals.

-Don't aim for an 18.5 because that's what you were when you were a teen.
-Aim for a BMI that is realistic to your age, and will result in you feeling fit, healthy and slim, rather than stick thin.
+Don't aim for 18.5 because that's what you were when you were a teenager.
+Aim for a BMI that is realistic for your age and that makes you feel fit, healthy and slim, not skinny.